 How to get to Annapolis and where to stay

-While we dream about sailing or cruising into town on a luxury yacht (you can do that) the average Canadian visitor will either drive (it’s a manageable, and scenic, eight hour drive from Toronto and nine hours from Montreal) or fly.
+While we dream about sailing or cruising into town on a luxury yacht (you can do that) the average Canadian visitor will either drive or fly.
+It’s a manageable and scenic eight hour drive from Toronto and nine hours from Montreal.
 There are many direct flights into Baltimore-Washington International airport about 40 km from Annapolis.
 A car rental or paid shuttle service will get you to Annapolis.

 As I’ve already mentioned it, I’d highly recommended trying to get a room with a balcony facing the water at the Annapolis Waterfront Hotel.
-Weather depending, aim to rise with the sun, the balcony faces east so you can sit out and take in the fresh morning air, the waters of the Bay smooth as glass, and the warmth and colours of the sunrise.
+Weather depending, aim to rise with the sun.
+The balconies face east so you can sit out and take in the fresh morning air, the waters of the Bay smooth as glass, and the warmth and colours of the sunrise.

 The view from the balcony at the Annapolis Waterfront Hotel